sigmf/SigMF/sigmf-spec.md

 SigMF is written in JSON, and takes the form of JSON name/value pairs which are contained within JSON `objects`.
 There are three types top-level
 objects: `global`, `capture`, and `annotations`.
-The `global` object is composed of name/value pairs.
-The `capture` and `annotations` objects contain an array of sorted objects, which are called `capture segments` and `annotation segments`, respectively.
-These `segments` are composed of name/value pairs.
 The names of the name/value pairs can be namespaced for further structure.

 The format of the name/value pairs is: